zxy-Ryan/microvascular-segmentation/README.md

 # Project Overview

-# 1. Introduction: Summarize your project report in several paragraphs.
+# 1 Introduction: Summarize your project report in several paragraphs.

-## 1. What is the problem?
+## 1.1 What is the problem?

 The primary goal is to enhance the understanding of human biology at the cellular level by mapping the human vasculature.
 This involves analyzing complex tissue images to identify and segment vascular structures accurately.
 The motivation behind this problem is to contribute to a more comprehensive human body map, aiding in medical research, disease diagnosis, and potential treatments.

-## 2. Why is this problem interesting?
+## 1.2 Why is this problem interesting?

 This problem is intriguing because it sits at the intersection of advanced image processing, machine learning, and critical biological research.
 Solving this problem could advance our understanding of various diseases, particularly those related to vascular health, and could eventually lead to breakthroughs in medical diagnostics and treatment strategies.

-## 3. What is the approach you propose to tackle the problem?
+## 1.3 What is the approach we propose to tackle the problem?

 The proposed approach involves semantic segmentation, a process of classifying each pixel in an image into a specific category (here, vascular or non-vascular).
 Semantic segmentation is chosen because of its effectiveness in detailed and granular image analysis, which is crucial for accurately mapping the intricate vasculature in human tissues.

-## 4. What is the rationale behind the proposed approach?
+## 1.4 What is the rationale behind the proposed approach?

 Semantic segmentation models like DeepLab(v3) is known for their accuracy in image segmentation tasks.
 These models can learn complex patterns in data, making them suitable for biomedical image analysis.
 This approach might be inspired by previous successful applications of semantic segmentation in medical imaging.
 It differs in its specific application to vasculature mapping and possibly in the fine-tuning of the model parameters and training process tailored to this unique dataset.

-## 5. What are the key components of my approach and results?
+## 1.5 What are the key components of my approach and results?
 Also, include any specific limitations.

 The key components include the use of advanced convolutional neural networks for segmentation tasks, data preprocessing techniques for biomedical images, and possibly post-processing steps to refine the segmentation results.
 Limitations might include the potential for overfitting due to the highly specialized nature of the data, challenges in generalizing the model to different types of tissue images, and computational resource requirements.
+In addition, the nature of the dataset brings challenges for machine learning.
+In this dataset, there are tissue samples from the renal cortex, renal medulla, and renal papilla.
+The microvasculature structures are different in those three types of tissue.
+As tissue slices are 2D sections of 3D structures, the orientation of the cut may depict horizontal or vertical sections of nephron and vascular structures.

-# 2. Setup: Set up the stage for your experimental results.
+# 2 Setup: Set up the stage for your experimental results.

-## 1. Describe the dataset, including its basic statistics
+## 2.1 Describe the dataset, including its basic statistics

 The competition data comprises tiles extracted from five Whole Slide Images (WSI) split into two datasets.
 Tiles from Dataset 1 have annotations that have been expert reviewed.
 Dataset 2 comprises the remaining tiles from these same WSIs and contain sparse annotations that have not been expert reviewed.